310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tetora %}
 Oh?
 Could it be that you’re feeling lonely\~?
-Cuz he’s not paying attention to you\~♪
+'Cuz he’s not paying attention to you\~♪
 {% endbubble %}

 {% bubble Midori %}